-Supported decision making is a more flexible alternative to guardianship that provides older adults and people with disabilities.
+Supported decision making (SDM) is a more flexible alternative to guardianship that provides older adults and people with disabilities.
 It is a process of working with an individual to identify where help is needed and devising an approach for providing that help.
 Different people need help with different types of decisions.
 For some, it might be financial or health care decisions.
 Some may need help with many types of decisions, while others need help with only one or two.

 The key is that the process is centered on the person to whom the decisions apply, and it enables the person to make decisions based on his or her wants and preferences.
-Supported decision-making keeps control in the hands of the individual, while providing assistance in specific ways and in specific situations that are useful to the person.
+SDM keeps control in the hands of the individual, while providing assistance in specific ways and in specific situations that are useful to the person.

 The Purpose of the Program

 The purpose of this program is to create a training and technical assistance and resource center on SDM through a cooperative agreement.